If you've blocked our ad, please consider unblocking it.

 - The island now serves as the product for the player's final loan, which totals in at just under a million bells.
 Each player will own their own private island, as opposed to all 4 players sharing a single one.

 - K.K.
 Slider will perform for the player's birthday.
-The song he plays was later accessible in New Leaf, as "K.K.
-Birthday".
+The song he plays was later accessible in New Leaf as "K.K.
+Birthday" (itself only obtainable on the player's birthday).
 Villagers will also acknowledge the player's birthday by congratulating them and sending them gifts, and the player's mother will mail them a birthday cake.

 - Medicine is added, which can cure bee stings and help heal villagers, who can now become sick.
 This feature was later implemented overseas in Animal Crossing: Wild World.

 - There are over 60 new neighbors featured in e-Reader cards, and it is possible to choose which neighbors the player wants to move into their town by collecting their corresponding e-Reader card and then swiping them; this feature would later be implemented 13 years later with the Welcome amiibo update for New Leaf.
 The player can also make neighbors perform a few more actions than usual if one becomes good friends with them, such as waving to the player when they see them.
 This is not available in Animal Crossing because the e-Reader cards only cause the character on the card to send the player a letter with a gift and further give another gift through a written password on the back of the card.
 The added friendship actions that neighbors will perform also is not seen until Animal Crossing: Wild World.